 Senior Scholar 2008–present, Center for Environmental and Sustainability Education

-A. James Wohlpart, former Associate Director of the Center for Environmental and Sustainability Education, is a Professor of English and Associate Dean in the College of Arts and Sciences.
+A. James Wohlpart, former Associate Director of the Center for Environmental and Sustainability Education, is a Professor of English and Dean of the Office of Undergraduate Studies.
 He is a founding member of the faculty at FGCU, having arrived in August 1994, three years before the university opened.
 Wohlpart was a recipient of several awards and citations at the University of Tennessee, where he received his doctorate in 1993.
 In the inaugural year of Florida Gulf Coast University, he received the XX Award (The Twenty) for his leadership in opening the new university.
-He has taught courses in nineteenth century United States Literature and Culture and in Environmental Literature.
-Working with a team of faculty and administrators, he received a $200,000 two year grant from the pew Grant Program in Course Redesign in order to redesign a required General Education course entitled Understanding the Visual and Performing Arts.
+He recently won the McTarnaghan Teaching Award, awarded by the students, and the Athletic Director’s Special Recognition Award.
+He teaches courses in Environmental Literature and EcoLeadership.
+Working with a team of faculty and administrators, he received a $200,000 two year grant from the PEW Grant Program in Course Redesign in order to redesign a required General Education course entitled Understanding the Visual and Performing Arts.
 He has also received funds and grants to support several readings and workshops on campus, including grants from the Florida Humanities Council.
+He recently published Walking in the Land of Many Gods: Remembering Sacred Reason in Contemporary Environmental Literature (University of Georgia Press, 2013).
+With Susan Cerulean and Janisse Ray, he co-edited unspoiled: Writers Speak for Florida’s Coast (Red Hills Writers Project, 2010).
 With Peter Blaze Corcoran, he is the co-editor of A Voice for Earth: American Writers Respond to the Earth Charter (University of Georgia Press, 2008).
 His latest publications have focused on the areas of sustainability, environmental literature, and engagement with place, including articles in the Journal of Education for Sustainable Development, South Atlantic Review, and Orion Online.
-He serves on the Board of the University Press of Florida, as well as the Board of the Estero Bay Buddies, a citizen support organization, and was a founding member of ECOSanibel (Earth Charter of Sanibel).
+He serves on the Board of the Estero Bay Buddies, a citizen support organization, and was a founding member of ECOSanibel (Earth Charter of Sanibel).

 The Center also provides opportunities for Faculty to meet with scholars affiliated with the Center.
 Past meetings are listed below.